-To help put this definition into action, GLRI agencies will advance environmental justice so that all communities, including disadvantaged and other communities with environmental justice concerns, can equitably benefit from the GLRI.
+To help put this definition into action, GLRI agencies will advance Environmental Justice so that all underserved communities can equitably benefit from the GLRI.
+All communities, including underserved communities, should have opportunities to benefit from programs designed to protect and restore the Great Lakes, including the GLRI.
 Remediating contaminated sediment benefits nearby communities by reducing potential exposures to contamination.
 Benefits of restoration activities can also include improved access to restored areas for recreation and cultural uses.
-Further, benefits can also include a reduction in flooding in disadvantaged or overburdened communities using green infrastructure or wetland restoration.
+Further, benefits can also include a reduction in flooding in underserved communities using green infrastructure or wetland restoration.

-It is equally important that the communities that may benefit from the GLRI are able to provide input on restoration activities, especially within disadvantaged and other communities with environmental justice concerns.
-For example, within AOCs, GLRI agencies and local Public Advisory Committees are committed to having meaningful involvement with communities by supporting opportunities that promote engagement.
-GLRI agencies and partners will support engagement opportunities with disadvantaged and other communities with environmental justice concerns to provide a general understanding of the GLRI and identify where their needs and priorities intersect with GLRI objectives.
+It is equally important that the communities that may benefit from the GLRI are able to provide input on restoration activities, especially within underserved communities.
+For example, within AOCs, GLRI agencies and local Public Advisory Committees are committed to have meaningful involvement with communities impacted by AOCs to ensure fair treatment.
+GLRI agencies will engage with underserved communities to provide a general understanding of the GLRI and identify where their needs and priorities intersect with GLRI objectives.
 GLRI agencies will initiate job training activities that could give residents the opportunity to work on the restoration activities in their community.